JHart96/bison_examples/README.md

 ## Examples

 This is a non-exhaustive list of some example BISoN models and auxiliary scripts.
-Some examples are still in development and should be checked carefully before use in real analysis, but should be a good basis for beginning to work with BISoN.
+The examples are still in development and should be checked carefully before use in real analysis, but should be a good basis for beginning to work with BISoN.
+Please get in touch if you have any requests or spot any errors.

-*Note that most of these examples depend on stochastic functions for various purposes, so the outputs might not always match exactly with the text of these notebooks.
-But if you spot any errors please do get in touch.*
+*Note that most of these examples depend on stochastic functions for various purposes, so the outputs might not always match exactly with the text of these notebooks.*

 ### Edge Weight Models
 * [Binary Edge Weight Model (Stan)](examples/ewm_binary.md)